aditi15901/24-Hours-Alarm-Clock-on-FPGA/README.md

 • Jugal Chapatwala – 2020CSB1082
 • Shruti Sikri – 2020CSB11280

-IMPLEMENTING A SIMPLE ALARM CLOCK WITH FPGA BOARD (BASYS3) AND BUZZER
+IMPLEMENTING A SIMPLE ALARM CLOCK WITH FPGA BOARD (BASYS3) AND PIEZO BUZZER

 FILES AND USES:-
   1. alarm_module.v.      : Contains the module of the base Alarm Clock functionality.